k98kurz/micropython-file-editor/readme.md

 # Micropython file editor

 The purpose of this tool is to allow users of micropython devices to edit files through a tty serial terminal connection.
+It is simple, but it has some nice
+features:

-It is very simple, but it has the nice feature that preceding spaces are displayed with an underscore at the beginning of every 4 spaces.
+1. Preceding spaces are displayed with an underscore at the beginning of every 4 spaces.
+2. It uses a paging and offset system to scroll through a file, displaying only what can be contained in your terminal (determined by the parameter passed to the `edit` function).
+3. There is an edit history buffer with up to 100 applied and undone edits, so you can undo or redo edits.
+4. It keeps a checksum of the `applied_edits` buffer on file read and write to detect unsaved edits when the "quit" command is run, which then requires confirmation to abandon those edits.
+This also detects when edits have been undone after the last file write.

-This can also be used outside of micropython, but why would you use this when you can use vim?
+This can be used outside of micropython, but why would you use this when you can use vim?

 ## Installation